jeanmlv/example4/README.md

 Review the AdAM Planning Tool dashboard to determine whether the missing variables are:
 • not available in the received ADaM datasets; or
 • not collected for this clinical study.

+Status:
+Access to the AdAM Planning Tool dashboard was requested from <Name> via email on 27-Jul-2026.
+Pending access.